bcgov/ckan-ui/pages/dps_bcdc_content.md

 2. **Save and Add Another** will allow you to continue adding additional resources to the metadata record.

 ------------------------------

+## ADD TABULAR OR DOCUMENT RESOURCE

+## ADD WEBSERVICE OR API RESOURCE

 [RETURN TO TOP][1]